CARA's commitment to diversity and inclusion

 We have developed an Equality, Diversity and Inclusion Action Plan, which outlines our ongoing commitment to examining our practice and developing as an organisation.
 This is an evolving document, which will change as we learn.
 You can see our Action Plan here.

-Some of the actions we took in 2021 to become a more diverse and inclusive organisation are:
+Some of the actions we have taken over the last year to become a more diverse and inclusive organisation are:

 - Providing training for all CARA workers in LGBTQ+ Awareness to ensure CARA is an LGBTQ+ safe space.

 - Providing Unconscious Bias and Anti-Racism training for all CARA workers.

 - Providing a range of resources, including books, articles and videos around diversity and inclusion for CARA workers to use.

 - Introducing annual monitoring of our data to identify whether people from certain backgrounds are under-represented amongst our service-users and our workers.

 - Building links with community groups to help us reach people who may not know about our services, or who may feel excluded from the support we offer.